 remember material over a long period of time

-Towards this, we focus on having our students develop expertise on whole numbers, addition, subtraction, multiplication, division, fractions and decimals—which helps our students in K-5 to become ready for more demanding math concepts and procedures and develop the capability to apply their learnings to real life situations.
+We focus on having our students develop expertise on whole numbers, addition, subtraction, multiplication, division, fractions and decimals—which helps our students in K-5 become ready for more demanding math concepts and procedures, and develop the capability to apply their learnings to real life situations.

 Diana weighs 25 lbs more than she did last year.
 If she weighed 147 lbs last year, how much does she weigh now?